kparc/mb/README.md

 ## some mb() routines

-the code in this repository implements a simple linear benchmark of two different implemetations of `mb()` in plain ISO C:
+the code in this repository implements a simple linear benchmark of two different implementations of `mb()` in plain ISO C:

  1. a straightforward constant lookup table (LUT) solution.
  2. a less naive technique offered by the regents of kparc.